ItsMCB/VexelCore/README.md

 Contains the basic module management system and some general utilities.

 ### Bukkit API
-Contains an extended version of the module management system to work with Bukkit along with additional utilities.
+Contains an extended version of the module management system to work with PaperMC servers along with additional utilities.

 ### Velocity API
-Contains an extended version of the module management system to work with Velocity along with additional utilities.
+Contains an extended version of the module management system to work with Velocity proxies along with additional utilities.

 ## Project Goals
 - Have a common module system for multiple platforms. ✅